allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 ![](../img/articles/2021-12-09-observability_and_monitoring/storage_after_fail.png)

+# Conclusion

-How did it happen that such a serious failure went unnoticed by the monitoring systems?
+Once the problem was solved, stability restored, we could ask ourselves how it happened that such a failure had gone unnoticed by the monitoring systems?

-As usual in such situations, it turned out that there is no single root cause.
+Could our service have behaved better in this situation?

-First, it turned out that exception frames were logged not at ERROR but WARN level.
-But is this an error?
-After all, everything worked correctly, the external service returned its response with a status of 200.
+In my opinion, all mechanisms worked correctly.
+The external service returned its response with a status of 200.
 From its point of view everything was fine.
-We were not able to read the response and an exception occurred, but it was handled by Circuit Breaker.
-Stack trace went to log and communication was resumed.
-Our client did not receive information about the error, but it was returned a default response object called fallback.
+We did not manage to read the answer and an exception occurred, but it was handled by the circuit breaker.
+Stack trace hit the log, our client did not receive an error message, but the default response object was returned to him (fallback object).
+I think that is what should happen.

 What could we improve so that the situation does not happen again ?

 There is no doubt that we were missing a very important metric.
 If we had monitored the number of fallback responses per time interval, we would have undoubtedly detected the problem much earlier.
+Unstable performance of our service should be detected by our own metrics and our monitoring.
+This should happen before other, external teams can notice a deterioration in significant technical parameters.

+I hope that our improvments will be effective and next time that is what will happen.

 TODO szkatuła